10 Days in Istanbul Turkey Itinerary in the Winter

 Taksim Square Mosque

 Right next to Taksim Square is the gorgeous Taksim Square Mosque.
-It is a very modern mosque as construction only started in 2017 and was inaugurated in 2021.
-Before any construction work began, the mosque has already come with quite some controversy for decades until President Erdogan initiated the project.
+It is a modern mosque that started construction in 2017 and was inaugurated in 2021.
+Before any construction work began, the mosque faced controversy for decades until President Erdogan initiated the project.

 Dinner at CZN Burak / Medenyetler Sofrasi

-At some point, in some way, you must have at least seen a video of mister Burak himself prepping up a massive feast of Turkish grills and dishes with that big smile on his face.
-Viral internet sensation aside, CZN Burak is a name that has popped up multiple times from your recommendations so we decided to give it a visit.
-We visited the branch nearby Taksim Square, which goes by the name Medeniyetler Sofrası.
+At some point, in some way, you must have at least seen a video of Mr Burak himself prepping up a massive feast of Turkish grills and dishes with an infectious smile on his face.
+Viral internet sensation aside, CZN Burak is a name that has popped up multiple times from your recommendations, so we decided to give it a visit.
+We visited the branch near Taksim Square, which goes by the name Medeniyetler Sofrası.
 The food certainly has a little theatrical element to it as dishes come in like a mini fire show.
 Every night there’s a little music and dancing at the restaurant too.
-We ordered the Lamb Benen Casserole and a Lamb Shank Kebse – both were spectacular upon serving but the flavours were more just average, unfortunately.
+We ordered the Lamb Benen Casserole and a Lamb Shank Kebse – both were spectacular upon serving, but the flavours were average, unfortunately.
 It was slightly better than some other meat dishes we’ve tried at other restaurants but still nothing impressive.

 Baklava at Mado

-After dinner, we strolled down Istiklal Street and ended up popping into Mado for a baklava treat and hot chocolate.
-There are plenty of baklava flavours to choose from and, after a long thought, I went with a classic pistachio baklava.
+After dinner, we strolled down İstiklal Street and ended up popping into Mado for a baklava treat and hot chocolate.
+There are plenty of baklava flavours to choose from and I went with a classic pistachio baklava.
 The baklava didn’t disappoint as it was beautifully crispy and syrupy to taste.
 The hot chocolate was rich and delightful too!

 A very satisfying treat later, we descended downhill back to our Airbnb at Karakoy to call it a day.